 Most disc and bone issues which may influence the thoracic region reside at the cervicothoracic juncture high and at the thoracolumbar juncture low.

-Spinal Stenosis Upper Back Pain Considerations
+Spinal Stenosis Upper Thoracic Considerations

 Patients must understand how their stenotic conditions are diagnosed.
 Most will assume that thoracic back pain means there is definitely an upper spinal problem.
 This may be true, but the cause may reside above the affected levels, in the neck.